scsm-ua/kirtan-guide-en/songs/anya-abhilasha-chadi-jniana-karma-parihari.md

     hṛsīke govinda-sevā   nā pūjibo devī-devā ei to’ ananya-bhakti-kathā āra jata upālambha    viśeṣa sakali dambha dekhite lāgaye mane vyathā

 Engage the senses in the service of Śrī Govinda and do not worship the various demigods.
-This princi- ple is in the line of unalloyed devotion.
-All other activi- ties are simply done through pride and to see them gives great pain to one’s heart.
+This principle is in the line of unalloyed devotion.
+All other activities are simply done through pride and to see them gives great pain to one’s heart.

 #### 8